4th Annual Spring Weekthun

 This retreat is open to everyone - both new and experienced meditators.

 Weekthün: A weekthün is a week-long meditation retreat.
 In this retreat, we will ground ourselves in the practice of shamatha, or calm-abiding meditation.

 As a group, we work to create an environment that supports each individual and the community altogether through: daily practice, noble silence, simple group meals and rota (participation in food prep, clean-up, care of the environment and other tasks).
 This program is appropriate for both new and experienced meditators of any faith.
 There are no prerequisites.
 We will be doing a few traditional chants at the beginning and end of each day (in English).

-Registration - The Early Bird fee for the program, including lunch and dinner, is 0; after February 15th the fee is 0.
+Registration - The 0 program fee includes lunch and dinner.
 Individuals may sign up for 1-3 days - but only during the first three days of the weekthün.
 Beginning with Orientation on Friday evening (required for all participants to attend), the "open" days are Saturday, Sunday and Monday. (e.g., A participant would be asked to come Friday evening even if the day they attend is Monday.)
 The cost for this is /day.

 It is traditional for students to offer a monetary gift to the teacher in appreciation for receiving the teachings, and in recognition of the years of training and understanding the teacher has cultivated.
 There will be an opportunity to offer a teaching gift at the program.

 Lodging - For those wishing to attend from far away, the Center members will do our best to assist with lodging.
 If you will be requiring lodging, email us at [email protected]

 Program Discounts - We offer program discounts to make our programs available to anyone who wants to participate.
 If the program price is an obstacle for you, please consider what you can afford, and offer as much of the program fee as you can.
 When you register, please mention what you can afford to pay in the comments section, and email the Registrar at [email protected]